-- 18.1 Sick Leave Accruals: Each bargaining unit employee will accrue sick leave at the rate of (8) hours for each calendar month of service completed since his/her most recent service credit date as a regular employee.
+- 18.1 Sick Leave Accruals: Each bargaining unit employee will accrue sick leave at the rate equivalent to (8) hours for each calendar month of service completed since his/her most recent service credit date as a regular employee.
 The maximum number of hours an employee may carry in his/her sick leave balance is 1,440, pro-rated in accordance with the employee's FTE.
-If an employee's FTE is reduced, his/her sick leave accrual will be frozen until the usage reduces the balance to the adjusted number of hours.
-An employee re-instated following a layoff will be credited with the number of hours of unused sick leave he/she had accumulated but not utilized as of the effective date of the layoff. - 18.2 Using Paid Sick Leave: Use of sick leave is permitted only when an employee, or someone on the employee's behalf, has notified the employee's supervisor of the impending absence within a reasonable time of the employee's scheduled starting time in accordance with department work rules.
-The maximum number of hours of paid sick leave an employee may take is the number posted to his/her account balance at the time the sick leave is taken; an employee may not "borrow" sick leave before it is earned. - 18.3 An employee may use his/her sick leave accruals while he/she is recuperating from an injury or illness which constitutes a hazard to his/her own safety and health or that of other employees; for his/her own medical or dental care or treatment; to care for a child of the employee with a health condition requiring supervision, to care for a spouse, parent, parent-in-law, or grandparent of the employee who has a serious health condition or emergency condition as set forth in 18.5; to participate in educational classes recommended or approved by his/her physician to learn how to effectively manage a medical condition; or during his/her quarantine due to exposure to contagious disease.
-Except as noted in the next paragraph, all work time taken for medical and dental appointments and /or treatment, including time taken for medical treatment of on-the-job injuries, and educational classes described above, will be charged to sick leave. - 18.4 An employee may use vacation or comp time accruals when sick leave has been exhausted.
-He/she may also request an unpaid leave of absence as described in Article 20 of this contract.
-The Fire Chief may require an employee to obtain a physician's certificate when an employee has requested accommodation or has been absent longer than three consecutive work days, has a series of frequent sick leave absences, or wishes to attend educational classes related to his/her medical condition.
-The physician's certificate may be needed to 1) indicate medical approval for the employee to return to work; 2) establish that an employee actually suffered a medical problem requiring sick leave use; or 3) indicate medical approval of the employee to attend educational classes.
-Misrepresentation of any material fact in connection with the use of paid sick leave is grounds for suspension or discharge.
+An employee re-instated following a layoff or rehired within twelve months of separation will be credited with the number of hours of unused sick leave he/she had accumulated but not utilized as of the effective date of the layoff. - 18.2 Notice Prior to Using Paid Sick Leave: Use of sick leave is permitted only when an employee, or someone on the employee's behalf, has notified the employee's supervisor of the impending absence within a reasonable time of the employee's scheduled starting time in accordance with department work rules except where the sick leave is unforeseeable and it is not practicable for the employee or a person on the employee's behalf to provide notice.
+The maximum number of hours of paid sick leave an employee may take is the number posted to his/her account balance at the time the sick leave is taken; an employee may not "borrow" sick leave before it is earned. - 18.3 Using Paid Sick Leave: An employee may use his/her sick leave accruals for:

+18.3.1 An absence resulting from an employee's mental or physical illness, injury, or health condition; to accommodate the employee's need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; or an employee's need for preventive medical care;